Service-Soft/ngx-material-auth/CONTRIBUTING.md

 ## Naming conventions

-All angular components / modules inside the library(projects/ngx-material-entity) should be named "`NgxMatEntity`MyGreatComponentOrModule".
+All angular components / modules inside the library(projects/ngx-material-auth) should be named "`NgxMatAuth`MyGreatComponentOrModule".

 Their selector should follow the same logic:
 <br>
-"`ngx-mat-entity`-my-great-component-or-module"
+"`ngx-mat-auth`-my-great-component-or-module"

 In the folder structure however, you are encouraged to leave the prefix out, because the user will never see this anyway.